 Unpaid gaps

-• Masking illegal underpayment of the National Minimum Wage by unscrupulous employers
+Masking illegal underpayment of the National Minimum Wage

-• Locking Health & Care Worker Visa holders who must meet a minimum salary threshold into exploitative working hours
+Locking Health & Care Worker Visa holders into exploitative working hours as they strive to meet the Home Office's minimum salary requirement

-• Undermining efforts to improve to the basic hourly rate of pay
+Undermining efforts to improve care workers' basic hourly rate of pay

 Members of Homecare Voices call for: